 Figure 6.
-Unmanned Aerial Vehicle Detection Assessment
+Unmanned Aircraft Systems Detection

 (4) Make the Target Location Deadly.
 In addition to the pre-positioning of PF personnel in protected posts at or near the target, consideration may be given to the installation of active or passive denial systems.
-DOE O 473.3 addresses the use of activated barriers, deterrents, and obscurants (Figure 7) as denial of access/denial of task systems that may be integrated into the target defensive planning process.
+DOE O 473.3A, or its successor, addresses the use of activated barriers, deterrents, and obscurants (Figure 7) as denial of access/denial of task systems that may be integrated into the target defensive planning process.